tarneaux/tarneo.fr/content/posts/split_keyboard/index.md

-+++
+---
+title: Making a split keyboard with Ergogen and QMK
+date: 2023-02-27
-title = "Making a split keyboard with Ergogen and QMK" date = 2023-02-27 summary = "This post is about my journey to make my own (highly inefficient, but already better than standard) split keyboard." image = "supersplit.webp"
+summary: This post is about my journey to make my own (highly inefficient, but already better than standard) split keyboard.
-+++
+image: supersplit.webp
+---

 # Introduction